Today we are excited to share our new found love for Singapore and our tips on things to do in Singapore with kids.

 Gardens by the Bay is amazing.
 A multi-award winning horticultural destination that spans 101 hectares of reclaimed land, and is made up of two main areas – Bay South Garden and Bay East Garden.

-The Far East Organisation’s Children’s Garden has interactive playgrounds and water gardens, which we did not get time to visit, but comes recommended.
+The Far East Organisation’s Children’s Garden has interactive play areas and water gardens, which we did not get time to visit, but comes recommended.

 There are two domes with man-made natural environments within them.
 The bonus of visiting these domes is that they are cool environments so offer refreshing relief from the heat.
 Take a light cardigan or scarf in with you.